Confinement performance predictions for a high field axisymmetric tandem mirror: Limitations of RF ion heating in end plugs

 As a result of simulations like the representative case shown here, RF ion heating was dropped from this study.
-The WHAM RF ion heating scheme was determined to not be scalable to tandem mirror fusion reactor end plugs.
+The WHAM RF ion heating scheme was determined to not be scalable to tandem mirror fusion reactor end plugs, but will still be pursued experimentally on WHAM to quantify its effect on plasma performance and compared to simulations.
 Positive-ion NBI cannot effectively fuel a tandem mirror end plug at relevant values of $T_e$ and $\phi_p$ and RF quasilinear diffusion at $n = 2, 3$ harmonics with this scheme was not effective enough at increasing particle confinement times.
 Finally, in cases of both weak and the strong damping there could potentially be validity issues with the raytracing approximation here.
 In cases of weak damping, interference and diffraction may impact the wave power deposition, and in cases of strong damping, the distance between the antenna and the wave resonance are comparable to the wavelength of the wave.
 Because of this, full-wave simulations may be needed to adequately model RF in magnetic mirrors due to the breakdown of the raytracing approximation.
 Future work may revisit RF ion heating in conjunction with negative ion neutral beams, modified antenna launch spectra which optimize the shape of quasilinear diffusion operator and the use of a full wave code such as AORSA \citep{Jaeger2002}.